-Students must meet grade-level standards in reading, writing, and math to be promoted to the next grade level.
-Students will be promoted/retained on the recommendation of the classroom teacher in consultation with the grade level team, interventionist, parents, and school leader.
+scholars must meet grade-level standards in reading, writing, and math to be promoted to the next grade level. scholars will be promoted or retained based on the recommendation of the classroom teacher in consultation with the grade level team, interventionist, parents, and school director.
 Communication between home and school will be a continuous process.

-Parents will be made aware of all concerns prior to recommendation for retention.
+Parents will be made aware of all concerns prior to any recommendation for retention.
 The recommendation will be based on the following:

 - Assessment Data

+- Reading proficiency and student promotion requirements have been met in accordance with NCGS §115C-218.85 and related policy guidelines

 - Social-Emotional/Developmental Considerations

 - Attendance

 - Classwork